 The sheer number of slices used to create this model ensures that it is a rich, highly detailed representation of a subject’s every surface, both inside and out.
 Our technicians can convert the model produced by the CT process (called a voxel-based point cloud) into a CAD model for additional utility, such as taking measurements or providing a copy to the client.

 To provide the most reliable data we possibly can, ATS maintains a team of experienced CT technicians.
 These specialists use our lab’s advanced instrumentation to produce models and measurements that are precise enough to exceed client expectations.
 Their tools of the trade are as follows:

 Over the past 50+ years, Applied Technical Services has provided testing, inspection, and consulting engineering capabilities of the highest caliber.
 Since our founding in 1967, our company has grown tremendously; from three engineers helping local companies out of our founder’s basement, ATS has since become a multidisciplinary firm that employs a stable of several hundred technicians, inspectors, Professional Engineers, investigators, chemists, and scientists to serve clients around the world.
-Of the many we serve, the industries that most benefit from our CT scanning and analysis capabilities include:
+Of the many we serve, the industries that most benefit from our expertise as a CT scan company include:

 Committed to Quality

 ATS values our clients and the quality of service they receive when working with us.
 For this reason, we ensure that all our technicians perform every CT scan in compliance with our ISO 9001-certified quality assurance program.
 Abiding by this system has empowered our company to continually improve the quality of our services by implementing policies such as the following: